julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **Smoke, thorn, and spirit shield.**

 In Siberian and Scandinavian shamanism, juniper is burned to cleanse and shield.

-In the Balkans, its thorny branches are hung in barns and over cribs to protect livestock and newborns.
+In the Balkans, its thorny branches are hung in barns and over cribs to **protect livestock and newborns**.
 Solstice fires fueled with juniper invoke light and burn away spirits of chaos.

 Juniper has a harsh edge.
 Even among witches, it’s treated with caution and respect.